binyuanchen/binyuanchen.github.io/_posts/2017-04-01-introduction-to-arena-dev-cdh-hadoop.markdown

 SERVERKEY=/var/lib/boot2docker/server-key.pem
 SERVERCERT=/var/lib/boot2docker/server.pem
 ```
-, then you will modify the profile so it will look like this (notice the added two lines in the EXTRA_ARGS),
+, then you will modify the profile so it will look like this,

 ```bash
 docker@mgr1:~$ cat /var/lib/boot2docker/profile